 REv. Peggy Clarke

-Rev. Peggy Clarke arrived in August, 2011 at the First Unitarian Society with twenty years of experience in ministry behind her.
+Rev. Peggy Clarke arrived at the First Unitarian Society in August, 2011 with twenty years of experience in ministry behind her.
 Rev. Clarke holds a Bachelor’s degree in Religious Studies and Peace Studies and a Masters in Historical Theology with a concentration in Medieval Mysticism from Boston College.
 Her doctoral work was in American Religious History.

 After school, Rev. Clarke was a campus minister at St. Anselm’s College in New Hampshire and then became a supervisor at Covenant House in NYC where she worked with homeless and runaway teens.
 She briefly taught high school theology and went on to become a chaplain at Iona College where she also taught in the Religious Studies department and co-directed the Iona Spirituality Institute for ten years.